GSA/idmanagement.gov/_playbooks/playbook-altauthn.md

   </div>
 </div>

 The requirement for phishing-resistant methods is outlined in OMB Memo 22-09, the Federal Zero Trust Strategy.
-While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, they will evidently run into the challenges in deploying Public Key Infrastructure (PKI) and smart cards.
-These challenges include:
+While agencies continue to deploy PIV and Derived PIV credentials to meet this requirement, they often face challenges in operating systems and applications supporting Public Key Infrastructure (PKI) digital certificates on a PIV credential or limitations interacting with the PIV smart card form factor.
+There are four main challenges identified.
-1.	**Device limitations with physical card readers** – Card readers are optimized for desktop or laptops, but more and more federal workforce use mobile devices.
-This also includes the cost and complexity of deploying Derived PIV solutions.
+1.	**Device limitations with physical card readers** – Card readers are optimized for desktops or laptops, but more and more federal workforce use mobile devices.
+The PIV smart card form factor does not support a wireless protocol recognized by mobile devices.
+Agencies may leverage Derived PIV for mobile while others use more user-friendly options such as OTP.
-2.	**Requirements for PIV credential issuance or waiting for PIV issuance** - A PIV credential recipient must physically go to an issuance station and not all recipients live within a 50 mile radius.
-This also includes supply chain disruptions that extend a PIV issuance for weeks or the times around when someone doesn’t have a PIV credential such as lost or damaged.
+2.	**Requirements for PIV credential issuance or waiting for PIV issuance** - A PIV credential recipient must physically go to an issuance station; not all recipients live within a 50-mile radius.
+This also includes supply chain disruptions that extend a PIV issuance for weeks or when someone has lost or damaged their PIV credential.
+The most common policy exception when someone doesn't have a PIV credential is a time-boxed username and password.
-3.	**Ineligible PIV population** - A PIV credential is only issued to individuals with a continuing need for physical and logical access that extends beyond six months.
+3.	**Ineligible PIV population** - A PIV credential is only issued to individuals needing physical and logical access beyond six months.
+Some agencies rely on separate authentication systems for their non-PIV population.
-4.	**Technology doesn’t support PKI** - This challenge is decreasing as more software providers natively support certificate-based authentication it remains a challenge.
+4.	**Technology doesn’t support PKI** - This challenge is decreasing as more software providers natively support certificate-based authentication, but it remains challenging.

-Up to this point, the typical agency approach to handle this community of users is through either separate access management systems or exception policies.
-Both approaches add cost, complexity, and manual processes that can potentially put agency mission or data at risk.
-This is one of the main reasons behind the Federal Zero Trust Strategy recognizing that PIV credential will not be a practical option for some systems and situations.
-Agencies are permitted to use phishing-resistant authenticators (such as FIDO2 and Web Authentication-based authenticators).
-Additionally, agencies are also encouraged to pursue greatest use of passwordless Multi-Factor Authentication (MFA) which can be interpreted in two ways.
+Up to this point, the typical agency approach to handle these challenges is through separate access management systems or exception policies.
+Both approaches add cost, complexity, and manual processes that can put an agency's mission or data at risk.
+This is one of the main reasons behind the Federal Zero Trust Strategy, recognizing that PIV credentials will not be a practical option for some systems and situations.
+Agencies can use phishing-resistant authenticators (such as FIDO2 and Web Authentication-based authenticators).
+Additionally, agencies are encouraged to use passwordless Multi-Factor Authentication (MFA), which can be accomplished in two ways.

-1. An MFA that doesn’t use a password (e.g., replace username and password and a security key with a PIN and security key); or
+1. Remove passwords as an MFA factor (e.g., a security key with a Personal Identification Number (PIN) and security key); or
-2. An MFA that doesn't use a knowledge factor (e.g., replace a PIN and security key with a fingerprint and a laptop Trusted Platform Module (TPM)).
+2. Remove knowledge factors as an MFA factor (e.g., a fingerprint and a laptop Trusted Platform Module (TPM)).

 Figure 1.
 The Passwordless MFA
  <img src="{{site.baseurl}}/assets/playbooks/pra-1-passwordless.png" align="center" alt="Multifactor Authentication includes using two different factors; something you have like a phone or laptop, something you are like a fingerprint or face recognition, or something you know like a password or security question answer.
 Passwordless can either be an MA that doesn't use a password or that doesn't use something you know.">

-Some agencies are deploying FIDO2 solutions leveraging a laptop TPM and biometric to replace username and passwords, but also improve the user experience.
+Some agencies are deploying FIDO2 solutions leveraging a laptop TPM and biometric to replace password and PIN factors, which may also improve user experience.
 More lessons learned from the FIDO2 Community of Action can be found below.

 ## What is Phishing?

-Phishing is a technique for attempting to acquire sensitive data, such as bank account numbers, through a fraudulent solicitation in email or on a web site, in which the perpetrator masquerades as a legitimate business or reputable person.
-It’s not the only way an attacker can gain access to the system.
+Phishing is a technique for attempting to acquire sensitive data, such as bank account numbers, through fraudulent solicitation in email or on a website, in which the perpetrator masquerades as a legitimate business or reputable person.
+It’s not the only way an attacker can access the system.
 Here are six MITRE ATT&CK Tactics, Techniques, and Procedures most commonly used for credential-based attacks.

 Figure 2.
 MITRE ATT&CK TTPs for Phishing and Credential-based attacks.
   <img src="{{site.baseurl}}/assets/playbooks/pra-2-mitre.png" align="center" alt="Most alternative authenticators used today such as username and password, one time pin, or push notifications are susceptible to common attacks such as phishing, compromised accounts, adversary in the middle, brute force, MFA interception, or MFA fatigue.
 Hardware keys like PKI or FIDO are less prone to these types of attacks.">